zaiah-dj/nw/README.md

 <p>
 	In the technical sense, a handler is nothing more than a function pointer.
 	When writing your own handlers, use the following defintion.
-	The following snippet shows the declaration you'll need to use when binding custom actions to `nw`.
+	The following snippet shows the declaration you'll need to use when binding custom actions to `tmnw`.
 <p>

 <pre>